 An AZPDES Municipal Separate Storm Sewer System (MS4) Permit (no. AZS0000018-2021) was issued to ADOT by ADEQ for the discharge of stormwater from ADOT's facilities and roadway system to Protected Surface Waters.
 This Stormwater Management Plan (SWMP) is a required component of the MS4 Permit issued to ADOT and details how ADOT will implement its program of activities and procedures to comply with the Permit's requirements.
 The current MS4 Permit went into effect on July 1, 2021, and was modified to include state-listed Protected Surface Waters with an effective date of May 13, 2022.
-The Permit and associated fact sheet can be found on Stormwater Discharge Permit | Department of Transportation.
+A second permit modification updating 24-hour permit notification requirements went into effect on January 25, 2023.
+The Permit and associated fact sheet can be found on Stormwater Discharge Permit Department of Transportation.